Col Julian D. “Buzz” Sawyer, 83 Headed West

-The namesake and driving force for decades of the airport in Demopolis, Sawyer was honored by induction into the Alabama Aviation Hall of Fame and the Alabama Military Hall of Fame.
+Buzz was the driving force for decades of the airport in Demopolis, Sawyer was honored by induction into the Alabama Aviation Hall of Fame and the Alabama Military Hall of Fame.
 And, in April 2011, the Demopolis City Council voted to rename the Demopolis Airport to the Julian D. “Buzz” Sawyer Airport.

 He is survived by his wife, Kaye Miles Sawyer; daughters, Pamela Marker of North Myrtle Beach, S.C. and Skylar M. Sawyer of Fairhope; brother, Donald Sawyer of The Philippines; four grandchildren and two great-grandchildren.

 A distinguished veteran, Sawyer grew up in Mobile and started his Air Force career in 1948.
-He served in the United States, Europe and Vietnam on assignments after flight training.
+He served in the United States, Europe, and Vietnam on assignments after flight training.

 He was awarded the Soldier’s Medal after helping rescue an injured crewman whose F100F aircraft crashed and burst into flames on Sept.
 24, 1959, at Myrtle Beach Air Force Base, S.C.

 As the 615th TFS Commander in the 35th TFW at Phan Rang AB, Vietnam, and was awarded the Silver Star, 5 Distinguished Flying Crosses, and 23 Air Medals!